-Over the last few weeks, I’ve started to bring you the five key investment themes I’m watching for 2022.
+Over the last few weeks, I’ve started to bring you the four key investment themes I’m watching for 2022.
 I discussed Climate before the Glasgow summit last week, if you missed it you can read the note here.
 The second theme and my focus in this note is on Food.

 It comes at an amazing time as many countries, including China and the United Kingdom, are struggling with food shortages and disrupted supply chains.
 Food and Drink Federation (FDF) boss Ian Wright warned shortages might be around for longer than expected.